Pac-Man (Atari 2600 video game): Gameplay

-Pac-Man is a variation of the original arcade game, which was released by Namco in 1980.
-It features similar—but not identical—gameplay.

-The player uses a joystick to control Pac-Man, navigating him through a maze of consumable dashes called Video Wafers, opposed by a quartet of multi-colored ghosts.
-The goal of the game is to consume all the wafers in each level in order to proceed to the next level.
-The score from each level is then combined to a total, with the aim of achieving the highest possible score.
-The four ghosts roam the maze, trying to kill Pac-Man.
-If any of the ghosts touches Pac-Man, he loses a life; when all lives have been lost, the game ends.
-Each game starts with four lives, and the player is awarded a bonus life upon successful completion of each level, up to a maximum of nine lives in reserve at any given time.
+The player uses a joystick to control Pac-Man, navigating him through a maze of consumable dashes called video wafers, opposed by a quartet of multi-colored ghosts.
+The goal of the game is to earn a high score by having Pac-Man eat video wafers, power pills, vitamins and ghosts.
+Every time Pac-Man eats all the video wafers in the maze, he earns an extra life and a new maze full of wafers.
+A group of ghosts roam the maze, trying to eat Pac-Man.
+If one touches Pac-Man, he loses a life.
+Pac-Man can be played as a one-player game or a two-player game with the players alternating turns after Pac-Man is eaten by a ghost.

-Near the corners of the maze are four larger, flashing consumables known as Power Pills that provide Pac-Man with the temporary ability to eat the ghosts and earn bonus points.
-When a Power Pill is in effect the enemies turn blue and try to evade Pac-Man.
-When a ghost is eaten its disembodied eyes return to the nest (center box) to respawn.
-The blue ghosts turn reddish during the last moments of a Power Pill's effect, signaling that they are about to become dangerous again, and the length of time for which the enemies remain vulnerable varies from one level to the next, becoming shorter as the game progresses.
-The final consumable items are the Vitamins, which appear periodically directly below the nest.
+Near the corners of the maze are four larger, flashing consumables known as Power Pills that turn the ghosts a blue transparent colour and give Pac-Man the temporary ability to eat the ghosts and earn points.
+When a ghost is eaten, its disembodied eyes return to the big square chamber in the center of the maze to respawn.
+The blue ghosts turn pink during the last moments of a Power Pill's effect, signaling that they are about to become dangerous again.
+The final consumable items are the Vitamins, which appear periodically directly below the nest and award the player with further points.

 The game has eight variations, offering two different starting speeds for Pac-Man and four speeds for the ghosts.
-The ghosts get slightly faster each subsequent round, but Pac-Man stays at the same speed.
-The console's A–B difficulty switches can also be used to handicap one or both players: in the A (hard) position, the power pills' effects do not last as long.
+Setting the console's A–B difficulty switches can also handicap one or both players.
+If the switch is set to A position, the power pills' effects do not last as long.